 The realization that my kid had what's referred to in medical circles as an attention deficit disorder was greeted with mixed – and opposing – feelings.
 On the one hand, there was a sense of relief.
 I knew that my kid was smart, sincere, and wanted to succeed.
-He worked hard at tasks he was motivated to do and carried through on less motivating ones, too, but only if he was constantly guided back onto task.
+He worked hard at tasks he was motivated to do and carried through on less motivating ones, too, but only if he was constantly guided back onto tasks.
 While this need was extreme and could be maddeningly frustrating, knowing that his struggles were all related to concentration gave me a framework for helping him move forward.

 Accompanying and opposing that rather hopeful feeling was one of intense defensiveness.
-I knew that kids with attention disorders are medicated with drugs powerful enough to land healthy adults in jail – drugs known as "speed" on the street.
+I knew that kids with attention disorders are often medicated with drugs powerful enough to land healthy adults in jail – drugs known as "speed" on the street.
 On the other hand, I also knew that these drugs had a paradoxical effect in kids with an attention disorder; rather than speeding them up, they slowed them down and helped them concentrate.
 They have helped a lot of kids.
 Nevertheless, for me, giving my kid a daily stimulant drug was off the table.

 The Promise and Problems of Stimulant Drugs for Attention Disorders

 I am a person who prefers lifestyle/wellness solutions over pharmaceutical fixes whenever possible.
-At the same time, I fully understand that lives have been saved and improved by advances in Western medicine, and I'm happy to use pharmaceuticals when appropriate.
+At the same time, I fully understand that lives have been saved and improved by advances in conventional medicine, and I'm happy to use pharmaceuticals when appropriate.
 For example, I understand the importance of the health-promoting bacteria that live naturally in our bodies and therefore shy away from knee-jerk use of antibiotics.
 However, I will certainly take them if I have a serious bacterial infection.
 Deciding when it's appropriate to use pharmaceuticals vs. alternative approaches involves balancing different factors, chief among them are the side effects of the medication and the availability and efficacy of the alternatives.

 Overdiagnosis or Underdiagnosis of Attention Disorders